Flatag/FIBlock/README.md

 3) fault event:
 - Failure probability.
 Errors are injected based on the constant Failure probability for each execution of the block function.
 - Mean Time to Failure.
 Errors are injected according to the specified MTTF.
 Normal distribution.
+- Deterministic. Уrrors are injected at specific time step.

 4) fault effect:
 - Once.
 An error appears only one time during a simulation.